technomancy/leiningen/README.md

 To activate other profiles for a given run, use the `with-profile` higher-order task:

-    $ lein with-profile qa,1.3 test :database
+    $ lein with-profile 1.3 test :database

-Multiple profiles may be specified with commas:
+Multiple profiles may be combined with commas:

     $ lein with-profile qa,user test :database

+Multiple profiles may be executed in series with colons:

+    $ lein with-profile 1.3:1.4 test :database

 A single `with-profile` call does not apply across task comma-chains.